mahnoorr1/Chat_bot/README.md

 # ChatBot
 ## Semester Project
 An AI chatbot designed for the purpose of a bot therapist project.

+## Language used
+- completely based on Flutter/ Dart
+## Description
 - The Project has a omplete basic UI designed
 - Firebase module initialized